 Produce will be distributed on a first come-first served basis at drive-up event in Scotch Plains.

-“Union County’s emergency food distributions have become a lifeline for our residents during the COVID-19 pandemic,” said County Commissioner Chair Al Mirabella.
+“Food distributions have become a lifeline for our residents during the COVID-19 pandemic,” said Commissioner Chair Al Mirabella.
 “We are proud to be able to continue providing this valuable resource to our residents.”

-“During this time as residents face unprecedented levels of unemployment, housing issues and food insecurity, we are working hard to help everyone put food on their tables,” said County Commissioner Sergio Granados who also serves as Liaison to the Human Services Advisory Board.
+“During this time as residents face unprecedented levels of unemployment, housing issues and food insecurity, we are working hard to help everyone put food on their tables,” said Commissioner Sergio Granados.

 This event will run in compliance with state COVID-19 orders, regarding social distancing and other protocols.
 All drive-up recipients must remain in their cars with windows rolled up at all times, otherwise masks are required.
 Food boxes will be placed in the trunk or truck bed of the vehicle by volunteers.